d3b-center/ngs_assembly_rna/analyses/merge_fusion/README.md

 The Steps for merging the fusion files are :
- 1) format arriba file to obtain annotation from FusionAnnotator using this app: gaonkark/pbta-merge-fusion/kfdrc-fusion-formatting-wf
+ 1) Format arriba file to obtain annotation from FusionAnnotator using this app: gaonkark/pbta-merge-fusion/kfdrc-fusion-formatting-wf
  2) Download formatted Arriba and Starfusion files along with a manifest to merge with existing merged files from previous releases.
 	- Manifest is mandatory it can either be downloaded from cavatica project (deefault) or bix-ops generated json format manifest.
 	- Files can be downloaded using the script with --download==TRUE or manually and placed in "INPUTDIR"